MetroSquash participant Makyla Kelley, who has been recruited to play squash at St. Lawrence University.

-“This gift is not only the largest for MetroSquash, but one of largest gifts ever to any Urban Squash program around the country,” MetroSquash CEO David Kay told Illinois Business Daily.
+“This gift is not only the largest for MetroSquash, but one of (the) largest gifts ever to any Urban Squash program around the country,” MetroSquash CEO David Kay told Illinois Business Daily.
 “It is a game changer for MetroSquash’s work in Chicago.”

 MetroSquash supports students from 5th grade through college graduation.

-“Our model of long-term engagement uses a holistic approach that combines academic support, competitive squash, and enrichment opportunities,” Kay said.
+“Our model of long-term engagement uses a holistic approach that combines academic support, competitive squash and enrichment opportunities,” Kay said.
 “To date, we have maintained a 100 percent high school graduation rate, 100 percent college enrollment rate and 88 percent of our college students are on track to graduate with a four-year degree within six years.”

 MetroSquash participant Joseph Harris, center, said the program helped him realize his potential.

-Kay said the best testament to MetroSquash’s success is its students, one of which is Joseph Harris.
+Kay said the best testament to MetroSquash’s success is its students, one of whom is Joseph Harris.
 When Harris joined the organization in 2007, in 6th grade, he knew very little about the game of squash.